Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Introduction

 The paper is organized as follows.
-Section \ref{sec:predicting} introduces notation, describes the binary decision problem in terms of risk/payoff, and illustrates a convenient for us characterization of the optimal binary decision.
+Section \ref{sec:predicting} introduces notation, describes the binary decision problem in terms of risk/payoff, and illustrates a convenient characterization of the optimal binary decision.
 Examples of several asymmetric binary decision problems are also provided.
 Section \ref{sec:convexification} covers the main convexification theorem and provides examples of convexifying functions.
 In Section \ref{sec:riskbounds}, we provide the excess risk bounds for the binary decision rules constructed from the data and discuss several cases, including logistic regression, LASSO, and deep learning.
-Finally, we provide an empirical application pertaining to pretrial detention in Section \ref{sec:empirical} followed by conclusions.
-An Online Appendix provides supplementary theoretical results and discusses boosting, while the Supplementary Material presents Monte Carlo simulation results and some details regarding the empirical application; see \url{https://arxiv.org/abs/2010.08463}.
+Section~\ref{secapp:MCresults} presents Monte Carlo simulation results.
+Finally, we provide an empirical application to pretrial detention in Section \ref{sec:empirical} followed by conclusions.
+The proofs of key results appear in the Appendix, while the Online Appendix provides additional results for boosting, LASSO, and shallow learning as well as the detailed data description for the empirical application.